 Under the pre-existing guidance, which was in effect for 2008 and the three months ended March 31, 2009, the Company assessed, on a quarterly basis, whether declines in the fair value of its fixed maturity investments available for sale represented impairments that were other-than-temporary based on several factors.
-The factors the Company considered in the assessment of a security included: (i) the time period during which there had been a significant decline below cost; (ii) the extent of the decline below cost; (iii) the Company's intent and ability to hold the security; (iv) the potential for the security to recover in value; (v) an analysis of the collateral structure and credit support of the security, if applicable.
-Where the Company decline in the fair value of the security, the cost of the security was written down to its fair value and the unrealized loss at the time of determination was reflected in the Company's consolidated statements of operations.
+The factors the Company considered in the assessment of a security included: (i) the time period during which there had been a significant decline below cost; (iii) the extent of the decline below cost; (iii) the company's intent and ability to hold the security; (iv) the potential for the security to recover in value; (v) an analysis of the collateral structure and credit support of the security.
+Here the Company determined that there was an other-than-temporary decline in the fair value of the security, the cost of the security was written down to its fair value and the unrealized loss at the time of determination was reflected in the Company's consolidated statements of operations.

 The majority of the Company's fixed maturity investments available for sale are managed by external investment managers in accordance with specific investment mandates and guidelines.
 The investment managers are directed to manage the Company's investments to maximize total investment return in accordance with these investment mandates and guidelines.
-While the Company has adequate capital and liquidity to support its operations and to hold its fixed maturity investments available for sale which were in a unrealized loss position until they recover in value, the Company has not prohibited or restricted its investment managers actively traded the Company's investments.
+While the Company has adequate capital and liquidity to support its operations and to hold its fixed maturity investments available for sale which were in an unrealized loss position until they recover in value, the Company has adequate capital and liquidity to support estimates and guidelines.
+While the Company has adequate capital and liquidity to support available for sale which were in an unrealized loss position until they recover in value, the Company has adequate capital and liquidity to hold these investments and its investment managers actively traded the Company's investments.
 The Company was therefore unable to represent or certify that it had the intent or ability to hold these investments until they recovered in value.
-As a consequence, under the pre-existing guidance, the Company impaired essentially all of its fixed maturity investments available for sale that were in an unrealized loss position at each quarterly reporting date.
-For the three months ended March 31, 2009 and the year ended December 31, 2008, the Company recorded other-than-temporary impairments of \$19.0 million and \$214.9 million, respectively.
-As of each of March 31, 2009 and December 31, 2008, respectively, the Company had essentially no fixed maturity investments available for sale in an unrealized loss position.
+As a consequence, under the pre-existing guidance, the Company impaired essentially all of its fixed maturity investments available for sale that were in an unrealized loss position at each quartery reporting date.
+For the three months ended March 31, 2009 and the year ended December 31, 2008, the Company impaired or ther-than-temporary impairments of \$19.0 million and \$214.9 million, respectively.
+As of each of March 31, 2009 and December 31, 2009 and the company had essentially no fixed maturity investments available for sale in an unrealized loss position.